 - Category: Extras

 - 1 can of organic coconut milk (optional or additive free full fat coconut milk)

 - 1/4 cup of organic coconut palm sugar

-- Start off by pouring the coconut milk into a saucepan and boil for 5 minutes on high heat.
+- Start off by pouring the coconut milk into a saucepan and bring to a boil.
 Be sure to keep a watchful eye so the milk doesn’t burn or bubble over.

-- After 5 minutes reduce the heat to low and pour in the coconut palm sugar – whisk thoroughly.
+- Once boiled, reduce the heat to low and pour in the coconut palm sugar – whisk thoroughly.

 - Around 20 minutes into the simmering the texture of the milk with begin to thicken slightly with a dark hue of brown (see picture above).

-- Once desired texture is reached, set aside until cool before leaving it to completely chill in the refrigerator overnight.
-The mixture will thicken completely and set overnight, ready to use however you can use immediately
+- Once desired texture is reached, set aside until cool before leaving it to completely chill in the refrigerator.
+The mixture will thicken more with time and ready to use however you can use immediately

 Lasts for at least one week